Rohit1-1/WeatherApp_Clone/README.md

 # Funtionality 🤖
 * Seach by geolocation.
 * Search by input.
-* not suitable for small screen
+* note :- suitable for small screen

 # Screenshots 🖼️